geowittejr/DotNetRazorStockTicker/README.md

 # Dot Net Razor Stock Ticker (ASP.NET Core Razor Pages)
-A sample ASP.NET Core Razor Pages application that displays live stock ticker data using a third-party Stock API.
+A sample ASP.NET Core Razor Pages application that retrieves and displays live stock quotes using the free Finnhub.io API.
-This repository also includes a supporting Services class library for API integration and an xUnit test project for unit testing the application logic.
+This application also demonstrates the use of in-memory caching to cut down on some of the API calls.
+You can configure the application to run in mock API mode, which uses a fake stock quote API to demo the functionality in an offline fashion.

 ---